Tornadoes of 1950: February 11–13

 The first tornado outbreak to be documented in the new tornado database, this deadly series of intense tornadoes struck areas from the Gulf Coast into the Ohio Valley.
 The strongest event was an F4 tornado that tore an 82.6 mi near Shreveport, Louisiana, although further analysis concluded that this was likely a tornado family.
 Regardless, at least 18 people were killed, while 77 others were injured.
 Overall, at least 19 tornadoes touched down, killing at least 45 and injuring at least 201 others.

 March

 There were 21 tornadoes confirmed in the US in March.

 March 26–27

 An outbreak of 16 tornadoes struck the Mississippi Valley.
 On March 26, an F3 tornado in Izard County, Arkansas injured one.
 Later, a large F2 tornado moved directly through Downtown Little Rock, injuring seven.
 After that, a massive, mile wide F3 tornado moved through Prairie County, Arkansas, injuring 20.
 The next day, a brief, but fatal F2 tornado struck areas south-southwest of Belzoni, Mississippi, killing one and injuring two.
-Later, back-to-back F2 tornadoes moved directly through Jackson, Mississippi, injuring seven and six respectfully.
+Later, back-to-back F2 tornadoes moved directly through Jackson, Mississippi, injuring seven and six respectively.
 Overall, the tornadoes injured 52 and killed one.